 Addressing our community’s housing challenges takes all of us, creatively finding solutions, and deepening our shared understanding of the complex factors that impact homelessness.
 Working in close collaboration with the Lakeshore Housing Alliance, our team likewise follows a Housing First approach, combining it with highly relational and collaborative service, to help neighbors find & maintain safe, stable housing.

-• A Housing First approach acknowledges that stable housing is a fundamental need and the critical first step in building long-term stability.
-Evidence shows that Housing First programs reduce homelessness and increase long-term stability (The Community Guide, 2019).
+A Housing First approach acknowledges that stable housing is a fundamental need and the critical first step in building long-term stability.
+Evidence shows that Housing First programs reduce homelessness and increase long-term stability (National Alliance to End Homelessness, 2022).
 Meeting housing needs first allows us to remove a significant barrier to other life improvements: when we put housing first, people are more likely to achieve job stability and better health and therefore remain housed.

 A stable home isn’t just a roof over someone’s head—it’s the dignity, motivation, and opportunity required to rebuild.
 Everyone deserves a stable home and the peace of mind that comes with feeling safe.
 At Action House, we’re dedicated to walking alongside our neighbors, partnering with them to navigate not only the journey to housing but also the ongoing support they need to stay housed.
 Together, through creative solutions and a shared understanding, we can build a community where all of our neighbors have what they need to thrive, and no one faces challenges alone.